Public Health Emergency - Leading a Nation Prepared

 BARDA TechWatch meetings provide an opportunity to present your proposed solutions that may meet BARDA’s current priorities.
 The meetings serve as the beginning of an important dialogue.
 Offerors are strongly encouraged to participate in the TechWatch program prior to any White Paper or Full Proposal submissions under the BARDA BAA.

-During the meeting, you will have an opportunity for a question-and-answer session with technical experts from BARDA as well as acquisition experts from the HHS/ASPR Office of Acquisitions Management, Contracts, and Grants (AMCG).
+During the meeting, you will have an opportunity for a question-and-answer session with technical and acquisition experts from BARDA.
 Depending on the technology you are presenting, representatives from National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), Veterans Affairs (VA), or Department of Defense (DOD) may attend as well.
 If information provided during the TechWatch does not meet BARDA’s mission requirements or current priorities, then one of our partner agencies may be a viable alternative.

 Participating in the TechWatch program is not a prerequisite for submitting a proposal under the BARDA BAA, but the meeting enables you to gather important insights about your product.
 Incorporating the feedback that you receive at a TechWatch meeting into your White Paper may increase your chance of success later in the acquisition process.